bablr-lang/bablr-vm/ARCHITECTURE.md

 // The grammar:
 export default {
+  generators: {
     *NullLiteral() {
       // A NullLiteral matches a single Null descriptor
       // The Null descriptor matches the text "null"
       // The take command consumes the matched text from the source const tokens = yield { type: 'take', value: Null() };

       // Tokens won't be part of the final `cstTokens` array unless they are emitted yield { type: 'emit', value: tokens };
     },

     *BooleanLiteral(path) {
       const { value } = path.node;

       // eat is a helper that issues take and emit commands for us.
       // The Boolean descriptor matches 'true' if value is truthy and 'false' otherwise yield* eat(Boolean(value));
     },

     *StringLiteral(path) {
       const value = path.node;

       // The grammar is responsible for ensuring that opening and closing string quotes match
       // A default quotation mark `"` will be used in case no source text is present const [quotToken] = yield* eat(StringStart('"'));
       // The string `"` must be represented as `"\""` or `'"'`.
       // The String descriptor handles escapes for us given the value and quote type yield* eat(String(value, quotToken.value));
       // The closing quotation mark must match the opening one yield eat(StringEnd(quotToken.value));
+    },
   },
 };
 ```